Winnipeg Negev Dinner 2025

 Rabbi

 Rabbi Yosef Benarroch was born in Spanish Morocco in 1957.
 His family moved to Winnipeg in 1963 where they were received with open arms by the Jewish community.
-The family lived in the North end on Lansdowne Avenue.
-They attended the Talmud Torah Synagogue and Yosef went to Talmud Torah elementary school and graduated from Joseph Wolinsky collegiate in 1976.
-He attended U of M where he got a degree in Phys Ed.
+The family lived in the North End on Lansdowne Avenue.
+They attended the Talmud Torah Synagogue and Yosef went to Talmud Torah Elementary School and graduated from Joseph Wolinsky Collegiate in 1976.
+He attended the University of Manitoba, where he received a degree in Phys Ed.
+In 1982, Yosef went to Israel to study at a Yeshiva for a year, but ended up studying at the Yeshiva for ten years!
+During that time he made aliyah, met his wife Elana, started a family and was ordained as a Rabbi.
+He served in the IDF in 1989.

 HONOUREE